 - address: saga17tz488sq54l72mpt3ntl95gc50qtwta9l986u6

 **Important** write this mnemonic phrase in a safe place.

 It is the only way to recover your account if you ever forget your password.

-Once we message you to let you know the Token Airdrop is complete, you can verify using the
+Once you receive the "Success!
+Faucet funded wallet" message, the Token Airdrop is complete and you can verify using the

 sagacliby issuing the command: